Key things you need to know about Robo-Advisors

 From what I see and experience, there are three key reasons why people are drawn to Robo-Advisors:

-- Lower Fees: If you are tired of paying high fees for retail mutual funds and full-service financial advice, then Robo-Advisors are an attractive alternative.
+If you are tired of paying high fees for retail mutual funds and full-service financial advice, then Robo-Advisors is an attractive alternative.
 The biggest appeal of Robo-Advisors is they invest money at considerably lower fees; we’re talking 60-80% lower than retail.
 For example, if you had a $100,000 portfolio, you might pay 2% or 2.5% with traditional retail investments, like mutual funds, but with a Robo-Advisor your management fee might only be 0.5%.

 How exactly do Robo-Advisors manage a portfolio?